1Password/vault-plugin-secrets-onepassword/QUICKSTART.md

 mv ./vault-plugin-secrets-onepassword_v1.0.0 ./vault/plugins/op-connect
 ```

+### Build the binary

-Or, you can build the plugin from source.
-For example:
+Alternatively, you can also build the plugin binary from source:

 ```sh
 # Clone this repository